AzurAthena/VGG16-Model-Transfer-Learning/README.md

 #### The model reaches validation accuracy of ~95% in 20 Epochs and is extremely fast!

-It shows how transfer learning can be used to solve classification tasks, by building sleek and prodigiously fast model.
+It shows how transfer learning can be used to solve classification tasks, by building sleek and prodigiously fast models.

 #### Steps: